EthanRosenthal/website-source/content/blog/optimal-peanut-butter-and-banana/index.md

 ## Ellipsoidal Assumptions

 We now have to make two assumptions about the banana slices.
 Firstly, we know that the banana slices will be smaller than the ones shown above because the peel has finite thickness.
 Secondly, bananas are not perfectly circular, and the slices will come out as ellipses.
-Based on very few poor measurements with a tape measure (I don't have calipers), I assume that the actual banana slices are 20% smaller than the image above with the banana peel.
+Based on a couple poor measurements with a tape measure (I don't have calipers), I assume that the actual banana slices are 20% smaller than the image above with the banana peel.
 I also take the slices in the image above to represent the major axis of the banana slice ellipse, and assume that the minor axis is 85% the size of the major axis.

 With these assumptions in place, slice 1 shown above looks like